wh0pper/sinatra_app_builder/README.md

 # Active Record Script

-Hello there!
-This script will make a skeleton for your next Ruby/Sinatra/Rake app, git-it-free!
-It was written by Jared Clemensen and Andrew Peterson during Week Four Ruby Track at Epicodus.
+This script will make a skeleton for your next Active Record app, git-it-free!
+It was written by Jared Clemensen, Roger Yee, and Andrew Peterson.

-Enjoy.

 ## Instructions